BreastScreen ACT - Phone 13 2050

 Why choose BreastScreen?

-Research has shown that regular screening of women in the target age group of 50-69 years has been effective in reducing deaths from breast cancer through early detection.
+Research has shown that regular screening of women over the age of 50 has been effective in reducing deaths from breast cancer through early detection.
 In 2008, more than half of the invasive breast cancers detected through the BreastScreen Program were small diameter cancers (Australian Institute of Health & Welfare Report August 2010).
 Detecting cancers when they are small can improve the chances of successful treatment and recovery and can result in greater treatment options for women.

 All BreastScreen services are regularly reviewed through a national independent accreditation process to ensure that a high quality service is provided.
 The performance of each service is measured by assessing how closely it meets a set of nationally agreed standards.
 Over 170 standards cover all the different parts of the BreastScreen Program, including cancer detection rates, participation rates, equitable access and timeliness.

 Some of the quality features of the BreastScreen ACT Program are that: